 Doripenem is injected into a vein through an IV.
 You may be shown how to use an IV at home.
 Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 Doripenem is usually given for 5 days to 2 weeks, depending on the condition being treated.
 You may be switched to an oral (pill form) antibiotic after the first few days of receiving doripenem by injection.

-Use this medication for the entire length of time prescribed by your doctor.
-Your symptoms may get better before the infection is completely treated.
+Use this medication for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Doripenem will not treat a viral infection such as the common cold or flu.

 Additional Doribax Information